Are you staying in Munich and looking for a plan?

 Franchise coffee shops are the same everywhere.

-Munich, also referred to as “the northernmost Italian city”, has many great cafés.
-After the legendary Tambosi café closed after 240 years, Café Luitpold is a nice alternative.
+Munich, also referred to as “the northernmost Italian city,” has many great cafés.
+After the legendary Tambosi café closed after 240 years, Café Luitpold is an excellent alternative.
 It is a traditional coffeehouse combined with a brasserie.
 Besides coffee, they offer a huge selection of cakes and self-made chocolates.

 Café Luitpold is in the Briener quarter just around the corner from Odeonsplatz.
 The interior is spectacular, and they even have a sunny terrace.